izzy2lost/UnrealEngineUWP/README.md

 ### Platforms
 * Windows.
+* Mac.
-* May work on Mac and Linux with changes.
+* May work on Linux with changes.

 ### Currently tested controllers
 * DualShock 4 on USB.
+  * On Mac the controller order can change when disconnecting/reconnecting currently.

 ### Supported features
 * Basic input.